vuhung16au/MachineLearning-GenAI/AI-Agent-MCP-Tutorial/README.md

 You can use `create_insert_employees.sql` to create the table and populate sample data

-Put the connection string to `.env` and added to the prompt contexts.
+Put the connection string to `.env` and add it to the prompt contexts when needed.

-MCP Server Configuration
+MCP Server Configuration looks like:
 ```json
 {
   "mcpServers": {